lewismcfarlane/BNTA-Cohort-9-Group-4-Project/README.md

 ```

 Lewis - The most impactful thing I learned was the usage of <div> in order to style individual parts of my HTML code, such as colouring certain features, adding highlights upon interaction with the HTML objects (buttons) as well as the removal of text features.
-Using guidance from w3schools.com, I was able to add a slideshow which would transition images with the click of a button.

 Mohamed - I have learned how to make a div section keep within the same line by using the inline attribute.
 I have also learned how to change the svg colour when hovering mouse over by using the path and fill attributes in css and that is the part I am most proud of in my code.
 Along with the other CSS attributes of the social media icons.